-The stress of transitioning into college, coming out as gay, and repressed childhood trauma had culminated into the perfect storm of risk factors that led to psychosis, attempting suicide, giving away all my savings, and dropping out of college.
+The stress of transitioning into college, coming out as gay, and repressed childhood trauma had culminated into the perfect storm that led to psychosis, attempting suicide, giving away all my savings, and dropping out of college at 18.

 Three months of cycling between inpatient and outpatient psychiatric services gave me an invaluable insight into the mental health care system and kickstarted my journey to becoming a filmmaker, social entrepreneur, and speaker.

 During hospitalization, a thoughtful psychiatric nurse handed me a box of crayons.
 This became my pathway to recovery.
 I could now access feelings of pain, hope, and empathy - and channel them into a visual language.
 I began storyboarding my fellow patients' stories realizing that there is power in vulnerability and expression.
 After I was discharged, I began sharing my story and auctioning my crayon drawings to raise money for local mental health programs.